usnistgov/simprocesd/README.md

-# Sim-PROCESD: Simulated-Production Resource for Operations & Conditions Evaluations to Support Decision-making
+# SimPROCESD: Simulated-Production Resource for Operations & Conditions Evaluations to Support Decision-making

-Sim-PROCESD is a discrete event simulation package written in Python that is designed to model the behavior of discrete manufacturing systems.
+SimPROCESD is a discrete event simulation package written in Python that is designed to model the behavior of discrete manufacturing systems.
 Specifically, it focuses on asynchronous production lines with finite buffers.
 It also provides functionality for modeling the degradation and maintenance of machines in these systems.

-In addition to modeling the behavior of existing systems, Sim-PROCESD is also intended to help with optimizing those systems by simulating various changes to them and reviewing the results.
+In addition to modeling the behavior of existing systems, SimPROCESD is also intended to help with optimizing those systems by simulating various changes to them and reviewing the results.
 For instance, users may be interested in evaluating alternative maintenance policies for a particular system.

 The software is available for public use through a publicly available Github repository.
 Any user may create a fork (copy) of the repository to freely experiment (e.g., class extensions to model complex processes) with the code without affecting the original source code.

-**NOTE:** Sim-PROCESD project is in early development and may receive updates that are not backwards compatible.
+**NOTE:** SimPROCESD project is in early development and may receive updates that are not backwards compatible.

 ## Installation

-Sim-PROCESD can be installed via `pip` using:
+SimPROCESD can be installed via `pip` using:

 ```
 pip install simprocesd
 ```

-To install with optional requirements needed to run certain examples:
+To also include optional dependencies needed to some of the examples:

 ```
 pip install simprocesd[examples]